hexbatch/apple-core/core-docs/step-6-elements/live-attribute-overview.md

         current_value:
         activated: boolean - if not activated then this attribute does not count in the live, its skipped over
         toggled_at: timestamp
-        updated_at: timestamp
-        added_by: user_id
-        local_state: if this attribute holds an action remote
+        local_state: if this attribute holds a remote

-There can be duplicates of attributes here, one from the element type and one from a live attribute When a live attribute is removed from the element, it's removed from the lookup here and the element type attribute is used again
+There can be duplicates of attributes here, one from the element type , the element and the context When a context ends, it's removed from the lookup here and the element type attribute is used again

 When an attribute is turned off, then the element has no attribute by that name or id.
 This counts in many scenarios